GeetikaSh/Credit-Card-Fraud-Transactions/README.md

   but is considered as one of the feature in modeling training as senoir adults are more prone to fradulant activitis hence it is worth considering this feature for modelling.
 - **Fraudulent Peak Hours**: **22:00 (10 PM)** - **4:00 (04 AM)**.These hours show over **20x higher fraud rates** compared to most other hours.
     Early morning hours (e.g., **6:00**, **10:00**, **12:00**) exhibit the lowest fraud percentages, all below **0.10%**.
+- There is a noticeable section of individuals who have **100% fraudulent transactions**.
+These cases are worth flagging for further investigation or inclusion in a **fraudulent list**.
+While it is possible for two individuals to share the same name or for a fraudster to use someone else's fake identity, financial institutions typically have measures in place to handle such cases.

 ### **Feature Engineering: Merchant Names**:
   - Added new feature **`merchant_with_multiple_fraud_transactions`**: This feature improves the model's sensitivity to recurring fraud patterns.

-### **Multiple Fraud Transactions Per Person**

-There is a noticeable section of individuals who have **100% fraudulent transactions**.
-These cases are worth flagging for further investigation or inclusion in a **fraudulent list**.
-While it is possible for two individuals to share the same name or for a fraudster to use someone else's fake identity, financial institutions typically have measures in place to handle such cases.

-To enhance the model:
-- **Flag Names or Credit Card Numbers**: Any individual with more than **40% of transactions flagged as fraudulent** is added to a **watchlist**.
-- **Use This Feature in the Model**: This flag is introduced as a feature to improve the model's predictive capabilities.

-By tracking these flagged names or credit card numbers, banks can implement preventive measures to minimize losses and proactively detect fraud.
+  - Added new feature **`name_exists_in_fraudulent_name_list`**: To keep an eye for the names who regularly occurs under fradulant transaction List.

 ### **State-Wise Analysis of Fraudulent Transactions**